 What does the $59 Fellow tier unlock for FRM Part II?

-Fellow ($59 per quarter or $149 per year, per track) unlocks four things on top of the free tier: timed mock exams with weighted scoring that match the real exam blueprint, flashcards using SM-2 spaced repetition, topic-level practice to drill weak areas, performance analytics broken down by topic and difficulty, and a personalized study plan that adapts to your exam date.
-Everything else — questions, solutions, lessons — stays free.
+Fellow ($59 per quarter or $149 per year, per track) unlocks four things on top of the free tier: timed mock exams with weighted scoring that match the real exam blueprint, spaced-repetition flashcards built on memory science from cognitive psychology, topic-level practice to drill weak areas, performance analytics broken down by topic and difficulty, and a personalized study plan that adapts to your exam date.
+Everything else (questions, solutions, lessons) stays free.

 How does FreeFellow compare to Bionic Turtle, AnalystPrep, or Kaplan Schweser on price?